"

 Figure 16.1.
 Various Types of Lines Used in Welding Blueprints / Photo Credit: Nicholas Malara, CC BY 4.0

-• An object line represents the physical edge of an object as it would be seen from that view in the drawing.
+• An object line represents the physical edge of an object as it would be seen from the view presented in the drawing.

-• A hidden line also represents the physical edge of an object, but one that would not be visible from that view in the drawing, because it is obscured from view by another part of the object being shown.
+• A hidden line also represents the physical edge of an object, but one that would not be visible from the view presented in the drawing because it is obscured from view by another part of the object being shown.

-• A phantom line is used to represent the different possible positions of any moving parts of any assembly.
+• A phantom line is used to represent the different possible positions of any moving parts of an assembly.

-• Extension lines show the reference points on the object from which dimensions are given.
-Extension lines may be longer or shorter to make good use of the space available on the print.
+• Extension lines show the reference points on the object for which dimensions are given.
+They are perpendicular to the dimension lines and may be longer or shorter in length to make good use of the space available on the print.

-• Dimension lines end in arrows which connect to extension, they show the extent of a given dimension.
+• Dimension lines end in arrows and connect to extension lines.
+They show the extent, or range, of a given dimension.

-• Centerlines aid in providing dimensional information about an object.
-They are used to show the center of symmetrical objects, as well as circles, arcs, and radii.
-A centerline showing the center of any circular object may appear as a “+” sign called a center mark.
+• Centerlines provide dimensional information about an object by showing the center of symmetrical objects, as well as circles, arcs, and radii.
+A centerline showing the center of any circular object may appear as a + sign, called a center mark.

 A symbol for a centerline, a capital C overlapped by a capital L.